MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 Although we recommend that you enable the plan for an entire Azure subscription, you can turn on Plan 1 for a specific resource.

-- To turn on for a specific resource you need to use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).
+- To turn on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).
-- To enable the plan on machines based on a resource group or Azure resource tags, you can use the PowerShell script provided in the instructions.
+- To enable the plan on machines based on a resource group or Azure resource tags, use the PowerShell script provided below in the instructions.

 ### Enable with PowerShell